gavinlyonsrepo/TM1638plus_RPI/README.md

 The library support Strings,decimal ,Hex ,raw ASCII data, setting individual segments, and the decimal point.
 For more detailed information on functions see commented headers in header file(.h).
 Press S16 in test file to go from test8 to test9 and in test9 to quit.

-1. Print a Hexadecimal number with or without leading zeros
+1. Print a Hexadecimal number with or without leading zeros, and text alignment.
-2. Print a decimal number with or without leading zeros
+2. Print a decimal number with or without leading zeros, and text alignment.
 3. Manually set segments to create custom patterns.
-4. Print two 4 digit decimal number(0-9999) to each nibble with or without leading zeros.
+4. Print two 4 digit decimal number(0-9999) to each nibble with or without leading zeros, and text alignment.
 5. Print a text string, dot function supported.
 6. Read buttons status.
 User may want to debounce buttons depending on application.
 Two different functions to read buttons.